 - How long will it take to finish the degree?

-- What is the difference between the BPM and the BE/BPM?
+- What is the difference between the BPM and the BE/BPM or BPM/BA?

-- How are the BPM and BE/BPM delivered?
+- How are the BPM and combined programs delivered?

 - What are my employment prospects with these degrees?